sjkp/Microsoft-teams-docs/teams/createpackage.md

 > **Tip:** [Download the example zip file](https://github.com/OfficeDev/microsoft-teams-sample-get-started/blob/master/manifest/MapsTab.zip) that contains the example manifest shown here, and use it with the following instructions.

-Upload this zip file to a team to make your app available as a tab.
+Upload your zip file to a team to make your app available as a tab.

 1. Create a new team for testing, if necessary.
 Click **Create team** at the bottom of the left-hand panel.
 2. Select the team from the left-hand panel, select **... (more options)** and then select **View Team**.